george-bobby/cluster-delta/README.md

     npm install
     ```

-    Create a `.env` file in the `client` directory and add the following:
+    Create a `.env.local` file in the `client` directory and add the following:

     ```
     REACT_APP_API_URL=http://localhost:8800